If you’re an aspiring consultant, you’ve probably wondered: “Are some consulting firm offices way harder to get into than others?”

 Look at cities like Atlanta and Dallas.
 While they are vibrant cities with great opportunities, they don’t have the same appeal for applicants as New York or San Francisco.

-Interestingly, the work quality and firm prestige is just as high in Atlanta or Dallas.
+Interestingly, the work quality and firm prestige are just as high in Atlanta and Dallas.
 However, because fewer applicants flock to these offices, the competition is not as intense.
 The hiring bar may be lower.

 Economic Cycles – Booms and Busts